maxibooksiyi/global_planner/README.md

 ### TODO:
-1. Visualize the path.
+1. click point for start and goal
-2. code clean.
+2. write a node to test